moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### The problem of local optima

 - The normal local optima is not likely to appear in a deep neural network because data is usually high dimensional.
 For point to be a local optima it has to be a local optima for each of the dimensions which is highly unlikely.
-- A lot of the gd is not the local minima but the saddle point, which could be concave or convex function.
+- A lot of gd is not the local minima but the saddle point, which could be concave or convex function.
 - It's unlikely to get stuck in a bad local optima in high dimensions, it is much more likely to get to the saddle point rather to the local optima, which is not a problem.
 - Plateaus can make learning slow:
   - Plateau is a region where the derivative is close to zero for a long time.